seanlaw/ubuntu_ldap/README.md

 [Download Ubuntu 18.04](http://releases.ubuntu.com/18.04/)

-1. Attach all peripheral devices directly to the server and not through the KVM switch
+1. Attach all peripheral devices directly to the server and not through the KVM switch.
+Also, ensure that you are connected to the internet is possible.
-3. Turn on the machine
+2. Turn on the machine
 3. Turn on the machine (seriously)
 4. Wait for the server start screen to appear and get to the startup/boot menu
 5. Select `Boot Menu`